 While this Recommendation does not currently contain any bidirectional applications, it is expected that they will be added in a future revision.
-Figure 5-2 shows a set of reference points, for the single-fibre bidirectional "black-link" approach, for single-channel connection (S_S and R_S) between transmitters (Tx) and receivers (Rx).
-Here the DWDM network element includes an OM/OD, which is used as a pair with the opposing element.
+Figure 5-3 shows a set of reference points, for the single-fibre bidirectional linear "black-link" approach, for single-channel connection ( $S_S$ and $R_S$ ) between transmitters ( $T_X$ ) and receivers ( $R_X$ ).
+Here, the DWDM network elements include an OM/OD, which is used as a pair with the opposing element and may also include one or more OADMs.